RamadhaRanuh/Hyperpigmented-Skin-Disease-Classification/README.md

 - **Hyperpigmentation**: Excessive production of melanin, leading to dark spots or patches.
 - **Hypopigmentation**: Reduced melanin, resulting in lighter skin areas.

-However, many skin conditions share visual similarities, making it challenging for dermatologists to accurately diagnose them.
+However, many skin conditions share visual similarities, making it challenging for dermatologists to diagnose them accurately.
 Early and precise diagnosis can be significantly improved by using **machine learning (ML)** and **deep learning (DL)** techniques, especially when analyzing **dermatoscopy images**.

 ## Objective

-This project investigates the most effective deep learning techniques for the identification and classification of **hyperpigmented skin diseases**.
+This project investigates the most effective deep learning techniques for identifying and classifying **hyperpigmented skin diseases**.
 We explore various pre-trained models to determine which method would be most suitable for developing a clinical diagnostic system.

 ## Models Used